TUW-GEO/Equi7Grid/README.md

 image2equi7grid(gdal_path=r"C:\...your_path...\envs\equi7grid\Library\bin")
 ```

-### Example 3: Reproject a Equi7 tiles to the Longitude-Latitude projection
+### Example 3: Reproject Equi7 tiles to the Longitude-Latitude projection
 With `equi7_to_lonlat()`, a simple but convenient method is available to quickly convert files that are already tiled in an Equi7 projection.
 Please see the following usage example:

 <!-- snippet: equi7_to_lonlat-example -->